-one-on-one conversations can be effective in allowing managers to gauge the pulse of the audience.
+concerns in person.
+Depending on the subject matter, small group meetings and oneon-one conversations can be effective in allowing managers to gauge the pulse of the audience.
 Regardless of the vehicle, the message and timing must be clearly defined and coordinated with both internal leadership and external audiences.